rcbops/rackspace_privatecloud_jobs/software-dev.md

 - Good working knowledge of MySQL, Galera, and SQLAlchemy
 - Good working knowledge of Python, wheels, pip, etc.
 - Good working knowledge of Linux networking.
 Hardware networking experience a plus!
-- Experience with Ansible or other forms of deployment and configuration managent tools.
+- Experience with Ansible or other forms of deployment and configuration management tools.
 - Solid knowledge on distributed, highly available and massively scalable system design.
 - Experience with virtualization, preferably on multiple hypervisors
 - Excellent written and verbal skills.